PubInv/ventmon-ventilator-inline-test-monitor/README.md

 Since March 16th, I've been working full time on this.
 Along with volunteers at [EndCornaVirus.org](https://www.endcoronavirus.org/) and [Public Invention](https:\\www.pubinv.org), we have been
 [tracking and analyzing](https://github.com/PubInv/covid19-vent-list)
 all [open-source ventilator projects]((https://medium.com/@RobertLeeRead/analysis-of-open-source-covid-19-pandemic-ventilator-projects-27acf9075f7e)) we can find.
-It has become apparent that the biggest piece they are missing, and the place Public Invention can most help, is not in designing a new ventilator.
+It has become apparent that the biggest piece they are missing, and the area where Public Invention can most help, is not in designing a new ventilator.
 Instead, our priority is to build a test/monitoring fixture to assist other teams.

-Monitoring and testing are critical to keeping patients alive, and we are attempting to make a combined tester/monitor.
+Monitoring and testing are critical for keeping patients alive, and thus we are attempting to make a combined tester/monitor.

-At the moment, this repo is for that work.
+At the moment, this repo is to that end.
 Our overall strategic plan will give clinicians enough confidence to actually deploy an open-source ventilator.
 Our goal is to certify ventilators in a limited, last-resort sense, in case of a shortfall of commercial and professional equipment.
 That strategy is discussed later in this document.